unytics/bigfunctions/docs/blog/reddit.md

 ## The Problem We're Solving

 The modern data stack can get complicated.
 Lots of tools, lots of custom scripts...it's a management headache.
-We believe the future is a simplified stack where SQL (and BigQuery) does it all.
+We believe the future is a simplified stack where SQL (and the data warehouse) does it all.

 Here are some benefits: